 “So, we started very simply by just going over to the Loaves and Fishes premises every week with a small number of staff and students who felt the need to be better connected with the local community.

-“We kicked around some ideas and we were really getting somewhere, but then of course lockdown started to happen and that hit some of our friends at Loaves and Fishes very, very hard”.
+“We kicked around some ideas and we were really getting somewhere, but then of course lockdown started to happen and that hit some of our friends at Loaves and Fishes very, very hard.”

-Hurley said that this is where the idea for using Peel Park as the meeting spot came from and what eventually led to the idea for the graphic novel.
+This is where the idea for using Peel Park as the meeting spot came from and what eventually led to the idea for the graphic novel.

-They said: “We started to do that and people found it extremely valuable to be in a green space and to have that social connection in nature.
+Hurley said: “We started to do that and people found it extremely valuable to be in a green space and to have that social connection in nature.